Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/padding/padding.md

 The `.padding()` modifier method has the following attributes:

 - `edge` to specify the edge on which the padding should be applied.
-One or multiple edges or a collection of edges can be specified.
-For example, `.top` will add padding only to the view's top edge, `[.bottom, trailing]` will add padding to the bottom and right edge of the view, and `.vertical`  will add padding to the left and right edge of the view.
 If no edge is specified, the padding will be applied on all edges of the view.
+To specify the edges, the following formats are possible:
+  - one edge at a time, e.g., `.top` will add padding only to the view's top edge,
+  - multiple edges, e.g.: `[.bottom, trailing]` will add padding to the bottom and right edge of the view, or
+  - a collection of edges, e.g., `.vertical`, will add padding to the left and right edges of the view.

 - `number` to specify the amount of padding in points.
-For example, `20` will apply 20 points of padding to the view.
-The default padding will be applied equally to the edges of the view if no `number` is given.
+If no `number` is given, the default padding will be applied equally to the edges of the view.
+To specify the padding, a number must be entered without any units; e.g., `20` will apply 20 points of padding to the view.

 > **Note:** The `.padding()` modifier method can be used without any specified attributes, or with one or with two attributes specified.